VincenzoImp/cantinaroyale.tools/README.md

   Cantina Royale Tools
 </h1>

-A comprehensive web application for exploring and analyzing Cantina Royale NFT collections, character stats, weapons, and game data.
-Built with Next.js and TypeScript.

 ## 🎮 About Cantina Royale

 Cantina Royale is a competitive battle royale game featuring NFT characters and weapons.
 This tools website provides detailed information about: